German DIN standards of humidity measurement

-After drying the material weighs 42g.
+After drying, the material weighs 42g.

-The proportion of water will be 50-42 / 50 = 0.16 or 16% water by weight.
+The water proportion will be calculated as 50-42 / 50 = 0.16 or 16% water by weight.

-Disadvantages of the DIN humidity measurement system
+Drawbacks of the DIN humidity measurement system

 - The initial holes must be sealed to prevent water from evaporating and do not influence the successive measurements, which will be made, making holes next to the previous ones.